Otus-DevOps-2019-08/BorisKamenetskiy_infra/README.md

 - source_ranges for ip addresses, from which access to hosts should be available, parameterized.
 Checked for 0.0.0.0/0, for some random IP and for my own IP.
 For my own IP there was no access for some reason;
 - stage and prod folders with relevant set of files created.
 Paths to modules changed accordingly.
 Access from all IP addresses allowed to stage and only from my IP address - to PROD;
 - unnecessary files removed from terraform directory;
 - storage bucket module from HashiCorp terraform registry used (as compared to gist in homework slides, location should be added to module "storage bucket").
-Resource created and visible in google cloud console.
+Resource created and visible in google cloud console;
+- added backend.tf with backend configuration to stage and prod so, that terraform.tfstate is stored in the bucket in gcloud;
+- checked how "terraform apply" works without tfstate file.

 Issues:
 - in db.tf and app.tf there should be "metadata = {..." and not "metadata {...".The same goes to access_config.
 Please, fix that in slides;